emtii/learn-docker-symfony-environment/README.md

 * we use php-fpm for performance (and to learn config as well)
 * we understand, that volumes tag syncs host with containers file system e.g. ("." with "/var/www/html")
 * data container can persist data volumes for app and database
+# data container exit on startup, thats fine, they work as long as they are linked